Debridement is the removal of tissue that makes up a verruca as well as any overlying callus

 - Prior to applying other forms of treatment such as salicylic acid.
-By reducing any overlying callus the acid based treatment can penetrate the affected tissues more easily and with greater success
+By reducing any overlying build-up of skin, the acid based treatment can penetrate the affected tissues more easily and with greater success

 - Debriding helps to remove any tissue that has been destroyed by acid treatments allowing further treatment to penetrate deeper into the lesion

-- Debriding the verruca so as to cause pinpoint bleeding which works to stimulate the body's immune response to fight off the virus.
+- Debriding the verruca so as to cause pinpoint bleeding which can work to stimulate the body's immune response to fight off the virus.

 What are the benefits of debridement?

 Debriding a verruca has the following benefits as a form of treatment;

 - It is usually a totally painless procedure

 - There is no risk of damaging the surrounding healthy tissues